What would a wearable gadget have monitored? No statues were harmed in creating this image using Acorn and Apple Aperture.

 Cleopatra, by Peter Gaspar Scheemakers, 1691–1781.
 Yale Center for British Art.

 These gadgets (sometimes called "wearables" or “fitness trackers”) go by different names that include Flex, UP, Gear, Fuelband and are being marketed by heavy hitters in technology including Fitbit, Jawbone, Samsung, and Nike.
 Most of these gadgets link to smartphones running either Android or iOS.
 The Android operating system contains Google Fit for Android.
-Apple’s next operating system for mobile devices, iOS, is expected to contain an app called Health with the ability to track some measures of health and communicate with devices you might wear.
+Apple’s new operating system for mobile devices, iOS,8 contains an app called Health with the ability to communicate with devices you might have (e.g. Jawbone Up, Resmed S+) and track sleep.
+Microsoft has recent announced the Microsoft Band (a watch like device that monitors several variables including sleep).
+The game maker Nintendo is also getting into the sleep space.

 The devices that are worn on the wrist contain an accelerometer which basically measures motion.
 In addition, these devices contain the ability to communicate with either a smartphone or a computer.
 Some are self-contained; with all of the data appearing upon a display on the gadget itself.
 I will comment primarily on the ones that communicate to a smartphone, because I have had personal experience with one for several months.